Antarctic seabirds, marine mammals, & their prey

 Spectacular views as we pulled into South Georgia

-Most people who visit South Georgia do so in the summertime…and for good reason!
+While we visited in the winter, most people who visit South Georgia do so in the summertime…and for good reason!
 Quite difficult getting around without snow shoes

 King Penguin